Founding Editor

 Harriet Stilley

-Dr Harriet Stilley is an early career researcher in modern and contemporary American literature.
-Since receiving her PhD from the University of Edinburgh in 2017, she has held postdoctoral fellowships at the University of Oxford’s Rothermere American Institute and Edinburgh University’s Institute for Advanced Studies in the Humanities.
-Harriet’s main areas of teaching and research expertise lie in late 20th- and 21st-century American fiction, genre theory (specifically true crime and American horror), critical race theory, and masculinity studies.
-She has published widely in these areas and her first monograph, From the Delivered to the Dispatched: Masculinity in Modern American Fiction, 1969-1977, was published by Routledge in late 2018.
-Harriet is an associate editor for PopMeC and Blog Editor for the Gothic Nature Journal.
+Dr Harriet Stilley is an early career researcher in modern and contemporary US literature.
+Since receiving her doctorate from the University of Edinburgh in 2017, she has held teaching and research positions at the University of Edinburgh, Edinburgh’s Institute for Advanced Studies in the Humanities, the University of Oxford’s Rothermere American Institute, and the National University of Ireland, Maynooth.
+Harriet’s main areas of teaching and research expertise lie in late-20th and 21st-century US fiction, genre theory, horror studies, critical race theory, and masculinity studies.
+She is the author of From the Delivered to the Dispatched: Masculinity in Modern American Fiction, 1969-1977 (Routledge 2018) and editor/co-editor of the collections Insurgent Infrastructures (Critique: Studies in Contemporary Fiction 2025), American True Crime in the Twenty-First Century Re-Examined: Critical Interventions in a National Obsession (Edinburgh University Press 2022) and Asian American Solidarities in the Age of COVID-19 (U.S. Studies Online 2021).
+Harriet is the current Co-Editor-in-Chief of the Gothic Nature journal and the European Journal of American Culture.

 Email: harrietstilley@btinternet.com